Sher-Chowdhury/codingbee_docs/categories/kubernetes/02_pods/01_hello_world.md

                    # https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types
                    # NodePort should only be used for dev environments.
   ports:
-    - port: 3050  # this is used by other pods to access assets that's avialable in our demo conainer
+    - port: 3050  # this is used by other pods to access assets that's available in our demo conainer

       targetPort: 80 # port number of the pod's primary container is listening on.
 So
                        # needs to mirror containerPort setting as defined in the object config file.